 The list of writers whose work has been published in NER is long and distinguished.
 Many highly regarded authors—among them Ann Beattie, Kathryn Davis, Mark Doty, Rita Dove, Jennifer Egan, Louise Erdrich, Jorie Graham, and Garrett Hongo—were published in NER before they achieved international recognition, and works published in the magazine are chosen every year for prestigious awards, including the Pushcart Prize, O. Henry Prize, and inclusion in the Best American anthologies.

 In addition to founding editors Lea and Parini and current editor-at-large Stephen Donadio (editor 1995 through 2013), former editors and editorial staff include David Bain, Jessica Dineen, Maura High, David Huddle, T. R. Hummer, Devon Jersild, William Lychack, Jim Schley, Jodee Stanley, and C. Dale Young.
-Toni Best served as office manager for twenty-three years.
+Toni Best served as office manager for twenty-three years, Lexa de Courval for seven.
 For current staff, see the masthead.